epicgdog/focus-app/README.md

 # Focus App
-- cool app designed to help u focus
+- app with a built-in pomodoro timer, tracks, and a to-do list
-- very customizable
+- very customizable with 50+ fonts, any color, ability to reposition each component, and adding background

-# TODO:
-- customizing each panel
-  - font-families, font-sizes,
-  - somehow save all of this
-- animated background
-- save profiles

-- design is bad
-  - padding + margins
-  -

-- small details
-  - color of menu
-  - track amount of pomos done
-  - custom audio player
-- build and ship!